Threaded Hole [ +Methods & Design Tips]

-What is Threaded Hole?
+What is a Threaded Hole?

 Hole Diameter